ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 Isotony is immediate from the definition of the algebra homomorphisms in def. \ref{PerturbativeGeneratingLocalNetOfObservables}.

-By remark \ref{WellDefinedInteractingFieldAlgebra} we may check causal localizy with respect to any choice of [[adiabatic switching]] $g_{sw} \in Cautoff(\mathcal{O})$ constant over $\mathcal{O}$.
+By the isomorphism (eq:AbstractGeneratingFunctionAlgebraIsomorphicToAnyAdiabaticSwitching) we may check causal localizy with respect to any choice of [[adiabatic switching]] $g_{sw} \in Cautoff(\mathcal{O})$ constant over $\mathcal{O}$.
 For this the statement follows, with the assumption of spacelike separation, by [[causal additivity]] (prop. \ref{ZCausalAdditivity}):